enthought/traits/docs/source/traits_tutorial/introduction.rst

 This tutorial is intended to introduce you to the basics of Traits and to give you an idea of what capabilities the Traits library provides.
-This tutorial assumes that you are confortable with the Python programming language, object oriented programming, and the core tools of the Python scientific ecosystem, such as NumPy.
+This tutorial assumes that you are confortable with the Python programming language, object-oriented programming, and the core tools of the Python scientific ecosystem, such as NumPy.

 This tutorial is designed to introduce the basics of Traits, but also to